elanatframework/Code_behind/doc/new_features_on_new_versions.md

 **Problems that were solved**
  - The problem of loading the constructor model without a controller was solved.
- - Fixed else detection problem for if.
+ - Fixed else detection problem for if in Razor syntax.

 ### Version 1.9.1